-The Attached at the Heart Parenting Program was designed by Attachment Parenting International for parents-to-be and parents of children through the preschool years.
-It introduces parents to Attachment Theory, the importance of a secure attachment, and Attachment Parenting International’s Eight Principles of Parenting, which act as guidelines to help parents meet their children’s developmental needs while balancing the needs of everyone in their family.
+The Attached at the Heart Parenting Program is a series of interactive online classes designed by Attachment Parenting International (API) for parents-to-be, parents and caregivers of children through the preschool years.
+It helps parents understand parent-child attachment and how to use API’s Eight Principles of Parenting, as guidelines to help them meet their children’s developmental needs while balancing the needs of everyone in their family.

-I am a Certified Attached at the Heart Parenting Educator, personally trained in 2013 by Barbara Nicholson and Lysa Parker, co-founders of Attachment Parenting International and the co-creators of the program.
-I am also the Training Coordinator for API, working to train more parenting educators to bring this excellent curriculum to parents worldwide.
+I am a Certified Attached at the Heart Parenting Educator, personally trained in 2013 by its creators, Barbara Nicholson and Lysa Parker.
+I am also a trainer and the Training Coordinator for API, working to train more parenting educators to bring this excellent curriculum to parents worldwide.

-Register for the complete series of 10 classes and get two bonuses:
+Register for the complete 10 class series $350

 In our first week, we will explore the basic emotional needs of infants and young children, why meeting them is as important as meeting their physical needs and how we can learn to meet them, even if our parents didn’t meet them for us.

-This week we will discuss how being fed can be a powerful experience of receiving love and nurturance.
+In week three, we will discuss how being fed can be a powerful experience of receiving love and nurturance.
 We will explore the feeding attitudes and tools that can help you use feeding time and meal time to build secure attachment and healthy eating habits.

-This week we’ll discuss the healing and nourishing power of physical closeness and skin-to-skin contact.
+In week five, we’ll discuss the healing and nourishing power of physical closeness and skin-to-skin contact.
 And we’ll explore ways to fit more nurturing touch into your young children’s lives while still doing all the other things you need to do in your life.

-In this week’s class, which was developed in conjunction with Positive Discipline author, Jane Nelson, we will discuss the most effective discipline styles, and learn tools to equip our children with positive values, emotional intelligence and self-discipline.
+In this week eight’s class, developed with Positive Discipline author, Jane Nelson, we will discuss the most effective discipline styles and learn tools to equip our children with positive values, emotional intelligence and self-discipline.
 This class will be helpful to parents of toddlers through teens.

-This week we will explore ways to simplify your family life and balance the needs of every member of your family – including you!
+The other pillar of Attachment Parenting is balance.
+This ninth week, we’ll explore ways to simplify your family life and balance the needs of every member of your family – including you!

 This is our last class!
-We will bring all that we have learned together and look at the big picture, as will as discussing a few other ideas about what we can do to provide a healthy childhood for the ones we love the most.
+We’ll zoom back out to the big parenting picture, as well as discussing a few other ideas about what we can do to provide health and wellbeing for our kids.

 Partners and other caregivers are welcome to attend classes with you.
 Feel free to attend to your children’s needs.
 The classes will not be recorded.
 This is to protect the program as well as your confidentiality.
-If you register for a class and have to miss it, you can apply your credit to another class or attend a make up class the following Monday evening for a $10 fee.
+If you register for a class and have to miss it, you can apply your credit to another class or to a coaching session with Tina.